College of Physicians & Surgeons of Mumbai

-College of Physicians & Surgeons of Mumbai or CPS Mumbai or CPS Bombay, established in 1912, is an autonomous body imparting Postgraduate Medical Education and offers 10 Fellowship, 17 Diploma, and 2 Certificate Courses.
+College of Physicians & Surgeons of Mumbai or CPS Mumbai is an autonomous body that imparts postgraduate medical education and offers 10 Fellowship & 17 Diploma courses.
+It was established in 1912.
 It is located in Mumbai near KEM Hospital and it caters to doctors from all over India.
-The qualifications granted by CPS Mumbai allow the Practitioner to register themselves as specialists in the specialty concerned, upon duly completing the tenure of 2 years Diploma or 3 years Fellowship and passing the exit examination prescribed.
+The qualifications granted by CPS Mumbai allow practitioners to register themselves as specialists in the specialty concerned, upon duly completing the tenure of 2 years Diploma or 3 years Fellowship and passing the exit examination.